SPatchGAN: A Statistical Feature Based Discriminator for Unsupervised Image-to-Image Translation: Related Work

 \textbf{Discriminator Structures for Image Translation.} The discriminator in the original GAN framework \cite{DBLP:conf/nips/GoodfellowPMXWOCB14} is simply a binary classifier.
 For \emph{supervised} image translation, Isola \etal \cite{DBLP:conf/cvpr/IsolaZZE17} propose the PatchGAN discriminator to classify if each image patch is real or fake.
 The responses of all the patches are averaged to provide the final output.
 PatchGAN is initially designed for improving the high-frequency part of the generated image, while the correctness of the overall structure is guaranteed by the supervision signal.

-The PatchGAN structure has been extended to multiple scales \cite{DBLP:conf/cvpr/Wang0ZTKC18} to cover the low frequency part as well, and has been widely adopted by the latest \emph{unsupervised} image translation networks \cite{DBLP:conf/iccv/ZhuPIE17, DBLP:conf/eccv/HuangLBK18, DBLP:conf/iclr/KimKKL20, DBLP:conf/cvpr/NizanT20, DBLP:conf/eccv/ZhaoWD20}.
+The PatchGAN structure has been extended to multiple scales \cite{DBLP:conf/cvpr/Wang0ZTKC18} to cover the low frequency part as well, and has been widely adopted by the latest \emph{unsupervised} image translation networks \cite{DBLP:conf/eccv/HuangLBK18, DBLP:conf/iclr/KimKKL20, DBLP:conf/cvpr/NizanT20, DBLP:conf/eccv/ZhaoWD20}.
 Among these methods, U-GAT-IT \cite{DBLP:conf/iclr/KimKKL20} applies PatchGAN on two scales and uses a Class Activation Map (CAM) \cite{DBLP:conf/cvpr/ZhouKLOT16} based attention module.
 MUNIT \cite{DBLP:conf/eccv/HuangLBK18} and ACL-GAN \cite{DBLP:conf/eccv/ZhaoWD20} collect the outputs from three scales.
 The multi-scale PatchGAN usually has an independent network for each scale, \eg, the discriminator in \cite{DBLP:conf/eccv/HuangLBK18, DBLP:conf/eccv/ZhaoWD20} consists of three networks respectively for the raw image, the $1/4$ sized image and the $1/16$ sized image.
 Different from the above methods, we switch our attention from the individual patches to the statistical features over patches, and employ a unified network for multiple scales.

 \textbf{Unsupervised Image Translation Frameworks.} A cycle based framework \cite{DBLP:conf/iccv/ZhuPIE17, DBLP:conf/icml/KimCKLK17} is widely used to stabilize GANs for unsupervised image translation.
-In this framework, two generators are jointly optimized to force a forward cycle constraint and a backward cycle constraint.
+In this framework, two generators are jointly optimized to enforce a forward cycle constraint and a backward cycle constraint.
+Though the framework is effective in preventing mode collapse, it often causes irrelevant traces of the source image to be left on the generated image \cite{DBLP:conf/cvpr/NizanT20, DBLP:conf/eccv/ZhaoWD20}.
 The cycle constraints are often used together with an identity mapping constraint \cite{DBLP:conf/iclr/TaigmanPW17} which reconstructs a target domain image with the generator.
-U-GAT-IT \cite{DBLP:conf/iclr/KimKKL20} further enhances the cycle based framework with CAM and an Adaptive Layer-Instance Normalization (AdaLIN) function.
-Though the cycle constraints are effective in preventing mode collapse, it often causes irrelevant traces of the source image to be left on the generated image \cite{DBLP:conf/cvpr/NizanT20, DBLP:conf/eccv/ZhaoWD20}.
-We relax the cycle constraints in our work to reduce its side effect.
+CUT \cite{DBLP:conf/eccv/ParkEZZ20} achieves a similar goal with cycle constraints through a different approach, enforcing the corresponding elements of the source and generated images to be mapped to a similar feature vector.
+In our work, the cycle constraints are relaxed to reduce the side effects.